-The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
-In its last earnings report on February 26, 2019, AutoZone reported EPS of $11.49 versus consensus estimate of $9.97 while it missed the consensus revenue estimate by 0.16%.
+The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
+In its last earnings report on May 21, 2019, AutoZone reported EPS of $15.99 versus consensus estimate of $15.23.

 AutoZone may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.

 On this front, we can look at the Zacks Style Scores, as these give investors a variety of ways to comb through stocks (beyond looking at the Zacks Rank of a security).
 These styles are represented by grades running from A to F in the categories of Value, Growth, and Momentum, while there is a combined VGM Score as well.
 The idea behind the style scores is to help investors pick the most appropriate Zacks Rank stocks based on their individual investment style.

-AutoZone has a Value Score of B. The stock's Growth and Momentum Scores are B and F, respectively, giving the company a VGM Score of B.
+AutoZone has a Value Score of A. The stock's Growth and Momentum Scores are A and F, respectively, giving the company a VGM Score of B.

 We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
-Fortunately, AutoZone currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.
+Fortunately, AutoZone currently has a Zacks Rank of #2 (Buy) thanks to favorable earnings estimate revisions from covering analysts.

-Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if AutoZone fits the bill.
-Thus, it seems as though AutoZone shares could have a bit more room to run in the near term.
+Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if AutoZone meets the list of requirements.
+Thus, it seems as though AutoZone shares could have potential in the weeks and months to come.

 How Does AutoZone Stack Up to the Competition?

-Shares of AutoZone have been soaring, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also solid potential picks, including CarMax (KMX), Costco Wholesale (COST), and Amazon.com (AMZN), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Shares of AutoZone have been moving higher, and the company still appears to be a decent choice, but what about the rest of the industry?
+Some of its industry peers are also impressive, including CarMax (KMX), Alibaba Group Holding (BABA), and Costco Wholesale (COST), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.